rubymonsters/webapps-for-beginners/source/09-sinatra/01-sinatra_rails.md

 # Sinatra versus Rails

+Why do we start with Sinatra, and not Ruby on Rails?
+How do the two compare?

 You could compare Sinatra to a bicycle, and Rails to a car.
 Both do the job of getting you from A to B.